abramz/dog-or-cat/README.md

 - [ ] add automated test coverage
 - [ ] use the unsplash API to get images
 - [ ] something to add a release to github and/or update gh-pages

+## Attribution

+- The icons, splash, and demo in assets/images use modified (resized, mashed-together) graphics from [twemoji](https://github.com/twitter/twemoji).
+Their license is [here](https://github.com/twitter/twemoji/blob/master/LICENSE-GRAPHICS)
+- The font used is Titan One from [Rodrigo Fuenzalida](https://fonts.google.com/specimen/Titan+One/about)
+- All other images in the app are from [unsplash](https://unsplash.com) and are attributed as such in the app itself.